victorliu-sq/PaperWriting/FlashSMP.md

 ## Conflict Resolution-atomicMin

 The GS algorithm naturally lends itself to parallelization, as multiple proposers (men) can make proposals simultaneously.
 For example, by assigning each thread to simulate a man making proposals when implemented on an actual multithreading hardware, all men will initially propose to their preferred women.
-However, for the DA algorithm to make progress, it is crucial for threads to communicate with each other.
+However, for the GS algorithm to make progress, it is crucial for threads to communicate with each other.
 Considering the preference lists given in Figure\ref{perferences}, men m1, m3, m5, and m6 will be paired with their proposed women directly whereas m2 and m7, as well as m4 and m8, will communicate to resolve conflicts if they are proposing to the same woman simultaneously.

 Handling the optimal proposer in the Gale-Shapley (GS) algorithm involves finding the minimal value among possible proposals, which corresponds to the highest priority match according to the rank matrix.
 This minimization process is critical for determining the optimal matches and ensuring the algorithm converges to a stable state efficiently.

-A straightforward solution is to use barrier synchronization.
-In parallel computing, a barrier is a method that forces threads or processes to wait until all participating threads reach a certain point in the code to ensure synchronized behavior.
-However, this approach can lead to high communication traffic due to all threads repeatedly accessing a global variable to check their status, diminishing scalability.
-An alternative method, as utilized in \cite{lerring2017parallel}, involves the use of an atomic instruction known as compare-and-swap (CAS) for synchronization in multithreading.
-CAS works by taking two values: a new value to be written to a memory location and a comparison value to ensure the operation's validity.
-It reads the old value from the memory, compares it with the provided comparison value, and, if they match, writes the new value to the memory location—all in a single atomic operation.
-The old value is returned, indicating whether the substitution was successful based on whether the return value matches the comparison value.
-Nevertheless, CAS can lead to inefficiencies in high-contention scenarios, such as when multiple threads (simulating men proposing to the same woman) compete to update a shared resource.
-In such cases, only one thread succeeds, while the others must retry, leading to wasted efforts due to CAS failures and significant overhead from frequent synchronization among many processors.

 In parallel computing, atomic operations are essential for managing shared memory access without data races.
 The atomicCAS (Compare-And-Swap) operation is an atomic instruction used to compare a memory location's current value with a given expected value and, if they match, replace it with a new value.
 This operation is performed atomically, ensuring that no other thread can interfere during the comparison and swap process.
 In CUDA, atomicCAS guarantees correctness by allowing only one thread to successfully update the memory location at a time.